-- Do not expose the Freedom SW to rain, snow, spray, or bilge water.
+- Do not expose the Freedom SW 230V to rain, snow, spray, or bilge water.
 This inverter/charger is designed for marine applications only when additional drip protection is installed in certain orientations.
-See the installation guide for information. - Do not operate the inverter/charger if it has received a sharp blow, been dropped, has cracks or openings in the enclosure including if the fuse cover has been lost, damaged, or will not close, or otherwise damaged in any other way. - Do not disassemble the inverter/charger.
+See the installation guide for information. - Do not operate the inverter/charger if it has received a sharp blow, been dropped, has cracks or openings in the enclosure including if the AC terminal cover has been lost, damaged, or will not close, or otherwise damaged in any other way. - Do not disassemble the inverter/charger.
 Internal capacitors remain charged after all power is disconnected. - Disconnect both AC and DC power from the inverter/charger before attempting any maintenance or cleaning or working on any circuits connected to the inverter/charger.
-See note below. - Do not operate the inverter/charger with damaged or substandard wiring.
+The INVERTER ENABLE button on the front panel does not function like a power switch that energizes or de-energizes the unit arbitrarily.
+When AC and DC power sources are connected and present, the unit is always energized. - Do not operate the inverter/charger with damaged or substandard wiring.
 Make sure that all wiring is in good condition and is not undersized.